 “Lots!”
 Bilbo found himself answering, to his surprise; and he found himself scuttling off, too, to the cellar to fill a pint beer-mug, and then to a pantry to fetch two beautiful round seed-cakes which he had baked that afternoon for his after-supper morsel.

 Seed cake typically refers to a cake made with caraway seeds, a British teatime staple in the Victorian era.
+Having been born in 1892 (at the end of the Victorian era), J.R.R.
+Tolkien will have grown up with very British traditions.
 This sweet, round cake, can be found across several centuries in the UK, serving as a symbol for a number of traditions and customs.

 Some history books indicate that the caraway seed cake was originally served during harvest and seeding to those working the fields.
 The seed cake also takes another form, that of the shortbread, when mentioned as a custom at funerals.
 And we also see it on the country tea table, during “that delightful hour in the country when we would gather beside a blazing log fire and retail to each other the news of the day.”*